What is an upper GI endoscopy and colonoscopy?

 A barium meal is an x-ray test of your upper digestive system.
-Alternatives to a colonoscopy include a barium enema (an x-ray test of your large bowel) or a CT colography (a scan of your large bowel).
+Alternatives to a colonoscopy include a CT colography (a CT scan of your large bowel).

 What does the procedure involve?

 An upper GI endoscopy and colonoscopy usually takes about an hour.

 - An upper GI endoscopy involves placing a flexible telescope (endoscope) into the back of your throat.
 From here the endoscope will pass into your duodenum.

 - A colonoscopy involves placing a flexible telescope into your back passage and blowing some air into your large bowel to get a clear view.

 The endoscopist will be able to look for problems such as inflammation, ulcers or polyps (small growths).
 They will be able to perform biopsies and take photographs to help make the diagnosis.
 If they find a polyp, it may be possible to remove it during the procedure.